JuliaFinMetriX/JupyterApps/README.md

 The comprehensive test suite for all notebook files will be called during the creation of any docker images.

+### Docker image build

+This repository is also part of the docker image.
+Still, tests need to be run on mounted version of the repository.
+Tests generally download proprietary data, which may not be part of the docker image itself.

 ## Adding notebooks